alem-shaimardanov/macro_data_portal/parsers/README.md

 Plan:
 1. DONE - Finish creating all tables for closure (3 tables)
 2. DONE - Write a function to create a post (INSERT), it returns post_id
-3. Write a function to create a comment to main post. args = (post_id, comment_content, ).
+3. DONE - Write a function to create a comment to main post. args = (post_id, comment_content, ).
 Return comment_id
-4. Write a function to reply to a comment. args = (post_id, comment_id, comment_content).
+4. DONE - Write a function to reply to a comment. args = (post_id, comment_id, comment_content).
 Return comment_id
-5. Write a function to generate a sorted tree.
+5. DONE - Write a function to generate a sorted tree.